akaba09/redditmentalhealth/README.md

 *ADD VISUAL FROM CANVA ![here]()

 I did an in-depth examination of Reddit postings dealing with depression in the context of humanitarian inseurities.
 I used sentiment analysis techniques and Natural Language Processing (NLP) methodologies, particularly zero-shot classifier.
-In order to identify and categorize topics and themes the most prevalent in this dataset in order to capture the distinct emotional essence and subtle nuances embedded in these posts between male and female. -> edit tmm
+In order to identify and categorize topics and themes the most prevalent in this dataset and capture the distinct emotional essence and subtle nuances embedded in these posts between male and female. -> edit tmm

 ## Problem Statement
 In the context of humanitarian crises, conflicts, and violence, there exists a noticeable lack of discourse surrounding men's mental health and victimhood.
 While substantial attention has been directed towards addressing the mental well-being of women and children in such challenging circumstances, there is an alarming lack of research and discourse centered on the mental health struggles and experiences of men.
 This gap in understanding and acknowledgment raises significant concerns about the holistic well-being of all individuals affected by humanitarian insecurities.